Rhizome-Conifer/conifer-deploy/README.md

 Usage: `./run.sh wr_app_host=example.webrecorder.io`

-Webrecorder should then be accessible via `https://example.webrecorder.io` and content loaded from `https://example.wbrc.io`
+Webrecorder should then be accessible via `https://example.webrecorder.io` and content is also loaded from the same domain.

 - ### Local Deployment Only -- No SSL Certs or frontend nginx